mkirchler/transferGWAS/quickstart/README.md

 The simulation consists of several steps.
 1. Creation of latent representations from genetic data: <30 seconds
 2. Synthetic images from latent representation via StyleGAN2: <5 minutes (depends on GPU)
-3. Feature condensation using ResNet50: <10 minutes (depends on GPU)
+3. Feature condensation using ResNet50: <15 minutes (depends on GPU)
-4. BOLT-LMM GWAS: 10 times  (depends on the number of threads chosen)
+4. BOLT-LMM GWAS: 10 times ~1 minute (depends on the number of threads chosen)
+5. Aggregation: <30 seconds